varunvasudevan94/Remembrall/README.md

 [Video link to find the reference](https://www.youtube.com/watch?v=o4zbeBclAtU).

 # About the App
 The App enables you to take a photo save it on the device.
-(Yes we don't want your photos or data.
+(We don't want your photos or data.
 Your privacy is of utmost importance!!!!).
 We would periodically send you reminders as to what you are going to forget.

 # Workflow